SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 does not need to be send over a queue over and over again.
 Yet, your simulations might take longer since processes have to wait for each other to release locks quite often.

-IMPORTANT: In order to allow multiprocessing, all your data and objects of your simulation need to be serialized with pickle_.
-But don't worry, most of the python stuff you use is automatically picklable.

 .. _pickle: http://docs.python.org/2/library/pickle.html